 What is your current availability?

-I have availability at 9 Great Russell Street, WC1B 3NH on Monday and Thursday afternoons and limited evening slots available on Monday and Tuesday evenings.
+I have availability at 9 Great Russell Street, WC1B 3NH on Monday, Wednesday and Friday afternoons and very limited evening slots available on Monday and Tuesday.
 Other slots might become available upon request so it is good to check with me if these don’t work for you.
 Inquire for more information through the contact page.

 How long does each session last?